annnoo/engine-breakout/README.md

-# Breakout
+# No Man's Brick

-Here you find the retro classic Arkanoid (BreakOut) as a modern web application.
+Here you find the game "No Man's Brick", a retro classic Arkanoid (BreakOut) as a modern web application.

 It is written in plain vanilla HTML5, CSS and JavaScript.
 In the following chapters the remaining technologies that were used are explained.